 Bendable is a new app from the St. Joseph County Public Library that helps people in South Bend learn from their neighbors.
 It aims to help communities thrive by better learning from one another.
 Video by H.P.
 Mendoza.

-By 2020, 65% of jobs in the U.S. will require some post-secondary education.
+Today, nearly 65% of jobs in the U.S. require some post-secondary education.
 Yet only about half of adults have a four-year degree, two-year degree, or workforce-relevant certificate.